spywhere/JavatarDoc/getting_started.rst

 Welcome you, the new Javatar!
 I will take you through a simple project to help using |J| faster and better suit your workspace.

 This should take some time since I am going to explain everything you might need to know.
-But in a normal work, you would done all of this in a few minutes.
+But in a normal work, you would do all of this in a few minutes.

-In the end of this chapter, we will see a simple application that take our input and respond to us.
+At the end of this chapter, we will see a simple application that takes our input and respond to us.

 If you are ready, let's begin!